-Commented [PJ(2]: This provision is intended to clarify what information must be included when a committee reports a reimbursement.
+Commented [PJ(2]: This item is intended to clarify what information must be included when a committee reports a reimbursement to an individual or association.

 Commented [PJ(3]: This subpart is intended to clarify confusion regarding how to report expenses that have both a campaign and a noncampaign component.